fabianaColombo/orders-microservice/README.md

 # Orders Service
-A microservice to post and get product orders in Node.js and Express + PostgressSQL
+A microservice to post and get product orders in Node.js and Express + PostgreSQL

 ## Getting Started